-Review question / Objective The overall objective of this systematic review is to synthesize the literature examining preterm and full-term newborns' acute heart rate variability (HRV) responses to acutely painful medical procedures.
-It will address the following research questions:

-What normative patterns of HRV responses do newborns exhibit during acute painful procedures?
-How to moderators/covariates influence newborns' HRV responses during acutely painful procedures?
+Review question / Objective The overall objective of this systematic review is to synthesize the literature examining preterm and full-term newborns' acute heart rate variability (HRV) responses to acute skin-breaking procedures.
+It will address the following research question: What normative patterns of HRV responses do newborns exhibit during acute painful procedures?

 Rationale Early neonatal exposure to repeated stressors, such as painful medical procedures in hospital settings, has been linked to impaired autonomic nervous system (ANS) stress responses.
 Furthermore, other clinical variables, such as prematurity, have been associated with an underdeveloped ANS, increasing the vulnerability of hospitalized newborns to stress exposure.
-Heart rate variability (HRV) measures capture the balance of both branches of the ANS (sympathetic nervous system [SNS] and parasympathetic nervous system [PNS]), thus providing a non-invasive measure of stress reactivity and recovery.
+Heart rate variability (HRV) measures capture the balance of both branches of the ANS (sympathetic nervous system [SNS] and parasympathetic nervous system [PNS]), thus providing a non-invasive measure of stress reactivity and regulation.
 However, in newborns, heart rate has been more widely used to index cardiac stress responding to acute stress and pain in clinical settings.
 Although HRV measures are widely used to capture stress regulation in older ages, they need to be better understood in newborns and thus are currently being underused to measure acute stress physiology in healthcare settings.
-This systematic literature review seeks to examine patterns of HRV responses to acute pain in newborns and variables that may influence these responses, such as gestational and postnatal age, as well as phase of the acute pain-related stress response (reactivity vs. recovery).
+This systematic literature review seeks to examine patterns of HRV responses to acute pain in newborns and variables that may influence these responses, such as gestational and postnatal age, as well as phase of the acute pain-related stress response (reactivity vs. regulation).

-Condition being studied This review focuses on newborn infants exposed to any acute painful procedures in the first month of life.
-Acute HRV responses during these procedures capturing newborns' pain-related distress reactivity and recovery patterns is the main outcome of interest.
-The influence of several factors (i.e., gestational age, postnatal age) on the main outcome of interest will be examined.
+Condition being studied This review focuses on newborn infants exposed to any acute skin-breaking procedures in the first month of life.
+Acute HRV responses during these procedures capturing newborns' pain-related distress reactivity and regulation patterns is the main outcome of interest.
+The influence of age (i.e., gestational age and postnatal age) on the main outcome of interest will be examined.